patmejia/soil_data_research/README.md

 ![Explorer](images/spectral_signatures.png)

 Spectral signature picked up from the Spectroradiometer(SRM) during .
-See the thikcer red arrow

 # Why It is needed?